arm-developer-tools/windowsperf/wperf/README.md

                    0x000000007fff56054bec        2
 ```

-represents a set of samples which were coming from single symbol `x_mul` originated in `python312_d.dll` DLL.
+represents a set of samples which were coming from the single symbol `x_mul` originated in `python312_d.dll` DLL.
 Below hexadecimal values represent PC values which were sampled with corresponding sample count.